Director Resource

 AutoPrune

-If this directive is specified (not normally) and the value is no, it will override the value specified in all the other resources.
-The default is yes.
+Description: If this directive is specified and the value is no, it will override the value specified in all the other resources.

 Customer Id

-CustomerId = <string> where <string> is an identifier which can be used for support purpose.
+Description: Identifier which can be used for support purposes.

 Ver Id